http://www.bcaplan.com

 then, is that:

-Since the worker finds himself in a state of poverty, the worker is compelled to sell his labor for almost nothing, and because he sells that product for almost nothing, he sinks into ever greater poverty.
+the worker is compelled to sell his labor for almost nothing, and because he sells

 III.
 GM, Ford, and Chrystler compete in the car market.
 GM’s marginal cost of producing a car is $8000; Ford’s is $10,000; Chrystler’s is $11,000.
 The market works like we discussed in class: the low-bidder gets the whole market, and a tie splits the market evenly.